How to get long exposure on digital camera

 8. Experiment with different compositions: Astrophotography is not just about capturing the night sky.
 Be creative and experiment with different compositions, such as including foreground elements or capturing star trails.

-See also How to take star trail photos with digital camera
+See also How to adjust shutter speed on a digital camera

 Remember that astrophotography requires patience and practice.
 Don’t get discouraged if your first attempts don’t turn out as expected.
 Keep experimenting and learning from your experiences to improve your skills and capture truly breathtaking images of the night sky.